Sacramento Pediatric Foot Fracture Lawyer

 The patients usually have pain when trying to walk on the foot.
 The range of motion of the ankle is painful and there is swelling of the hindfoot.
 A neurovascular examination should be done as these may be injured.
 X-rays of the front side and mortise views of the ankle can show most fractures.
 Sometimes a CT can be done to plan surgical intervention and an MRI exam can identify occult injuries to the talus.

 Treatment can be without surgery if the fracture is undisplaced.
 A long leg cast with a flexed knee is recommended for 6-8 weeks with a walking cast used after that for another 2-3 weeks.
 Surgery is recommended for displaced fractures unless they are minimally displaced.
-Surgery involves placement of Kirschner wires to hold the fracture ends together.
+Surgery involves the placement of Kirschner wires to hold the fracture ends together.
 A short leg cast is used for 6-8 weeks after that.

 This is a rare injury usually occurring in older kids and adolescents.
 Most do not involve the joint.
 A third of these injuries are associated with other injuries, including lower extremity and lumbar fractures.
 The mechanism of injury is a fall from a great height.
 Open fractures are seen in lawnmower injuries.